dart-lang/site-www/src/_includes/tools/dart-compile-js-options.md

   [Dart Package Configuration File.][]

 `-D<flag>=<value>`
-: Defines an environment variable which can be accessed with [`String.fromEnvironment`][], [`int.fromEnvironment`][], [`bool.fromEnvironment`][], or [`bool.hasEnvironment`][].
+: Defines an environment declaration and value pair which can be accessed with [`String.fromEnvironment`][], [`int.fromEnvironment`][], [`bool.fromEnvironment`][], or [`bool.hasEnvironment`][].